 The Center for Intercultural Engagement and Student Success provides services and assistance for U.S. minority and international students at Luther, and offers educational programming and events for all Luther students.
 The Center works to promote a greater appreciation and a deeper understanding of the diverse individuals and groups that make up our campus, strengthen access to multicultural perspectives within the tradition of a liberal arts education, and advocate for policies that safeguard the inclusion and participation of all members of the community.

-The Diversity Council is a standing committee of the college composed of faculty, administrators, and student senators, and representing every academic division of the college, the office of human resources, and the Center for Intercultural Engagement and Student Success.
+The Council for Equity and Inclusion is a standing committee of the college composed of faculty, administrators, and student senators, and representing every academic division of the college, the office of human resources, and the Center for Intercultural Engagement and Student Success.
 The Council acts as the main campus voice on issues of diversity, including the status of women and other historically underrepresented groups; advises and supports campus diversity programming, training, and faculty and staff development; supports and assists the staff of the Diversity Center; and serves as an outreach resource to the Decorah community.
 Co-chairs are Professors Marie Drews and Professor Mark Eichinger.

 The Women and Gender Equality Center has the mission of supporting women interested in bettering themselves and the world around them.
 The Center works to provide a safe environment for students of all sexual orientations and gender identities.
 Working in partnership with the Center for Intercultural Engagement and Student Success, Global Concerns groups, Student Life and the Women and Gender Studies Program, the Women and Gender Equality Center supports the work of students and faculty in exploring the connections between gender, peace and justice.
 The Center can be found in Gjerset House, two doors down from the Center for the Arts.